Skip Ribbon Commands

 Allegations may be made by any person with information that suggests rules have been breached, for example, a teacher, a student, a parent or guardian, or an external party such as a tutor.

-Allegations should be handled sensitively and may need to be kept confidential.
+Allegations should be handled sensitively and must be kept confidential.

-On a school’s receipt of an allegation, the student’s work should not be accepted for assessment, pending the conduct of an investigation by the school.
+On a school’s receipt of an allegation, the student’s work should not be accepted for assessment, pending an investigation by the school.
 The original of the final version of the work is to be retained by the school.
 The student should be given a copy of the work.

 Preliminary investigation

-On receipt of an allegation, the person responsible for investigating alleged breaches of rules should conduct a preliminary investigation to determine if there is any substance to the allegation requiring further, more rigorous investigation.
+On receipt of an allegation, the person appointed to investigate alleged breaches of rules should conduct a preliminary investigation to determine if there is any substance to the allegation that requires further, more rigorous investigation.
 Detailed records of the preliminary investigation should be kept and may be used in any later decision-making.
 The school may decide it is appropriate to appoint an external person to carry out the investigation and report back to the school decision-maker.
-The student should be advised that an investigation is to take place.
+The student should be advised in writing that an investigation is to take place.

 Investigation

-The purpose of the investigation is to determine whether there is any substance to an allegation that a student has breached VCAA examination rules or VCAA authentication rules for school-based assessment.
+The purpose of the investigation is to determine whether there is any substance to an allegation that a student has breached VCAA examination rules or VCAA authentication rules for school-based assessment, including the rules for authentication of student work.
 If so, the evidence should be put to a decision-maker for determination.

 The investigator must approach the investigation with an open mind and act fairly and without bias.
 They should consider the allegation against the student, the evidence of anyone who might have something relevant to say about the allegation, and any documents or information that may shed light on whether an allegation has substance.
 Some or all the information and evidence gathered during the investigation may show that the allegation against the student is unfounded; this evidence should not be discounted.